 - Large door to suit adults and children (5'10" high)

 - Easy to modify with custom cladding, paint and trim

 - Treehouse plan covers 37 pages with 41 diagrams

 - Includes a free guide to build this treehouse on posts, allowing it to be completely freestanding or have partial tree support (more info…)

 - Help is available by e-mail

 The tree is treated with respect throughout the building process.
-Only the supports are fixed to the tree so the house itself rests entirely on the platform without touching the tree.
+Only the support beams are fixed to the tree so the house itself rests entirely on the platform without touching the tree.
 Bolts are precisely placed for strength, safety and to reduce any restriction to the growth of the tree.
 A unique and simple sliding joint is used to allow the trees to move in the wind without restriction and without causing damage to the treehouse.
-This ensures that the tree will remain healthy.
+This also ensures that the tree remains healthy.